secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 ##### Role: Author

 - inherits the rights of the "Registered" role
+- may list and view own (created by the user) CSAF documents in every workflow state
-- may list, view and edit and delete own (by the user) CSAF documents in `Draft` status
+- may edit and delete own (created by the user) CSAF documents in workflow state `Draft`
-- may create comments, view and reply to comments on CSAF documents that he/she is allowed to view and edit
+- may create comments, view and reply to comments on own (created by the user) CSAF documents  in the workflow states `Draft`, `Review` and `Approved`
 - may create new CSAF documents
 - may change the status of own CSAF documents from `Draft` to `Review`
+- may change the workflow state of own CSAF documents from `Approved` to `RfPublication
+- may change the workflow state of own CSAF documents from `Published` to `Draft` by creating a new version of the CSAF document
 - may view the status of own CSAF documents

 ##### Role: Editor

 - inherits the rights of the "Author" role
+- may list and view all CSAF documents in every workflow state
-- may list, view, edit and delete all Advisories in `Draft` status
+- may edit and delete all CSAF documents in workflow state `Draft`
+- may create comments, view and reply to comments on all CSAF documents in the workflow states `Draft`, `Review` and `Approved`
+- may change the workflow state of all CSAF documents from `Approved` to `RfPublication`
+- may change the workflow state of all CSAF documents from `Published` to `Draft` by creating a new version of the CSAF document
 - may change the status of all CSAF documents from `Draft` to `Review`
 - may view the status of all CSAF documents